 The Oregon Greater Sage-Grouse Draft RMP Amendment/EIS is available for review and comment.
 The comment period will be open from Friday, November 22, 2013 through Thursday, February 20, 2014.
 The Draft RMP Amendment/EIS is accessible below but the files are large.
-For additional information, to access the document broken into smaller PDFs, view associated maps, or to comment on the document, please visit here.
+For additional information, to access the document broken into smaller PDFs, or view associated maps, please visit here.

 The sagebrush ecosystem is home to unique plant and wildlife species, and is very important to the overall ecological health of eastern Oregon.
 Many birds and mammals depend on sagebrush ecosystems in the western United States for survival.
 In the last century, drastic changes caused by livestock grazing, conversion of lands to agriculture, the introduction of exotic plant species, and fire have resulted in alteration and fragmentation of sagebrush vegetative communities throughout the Intermountain West.
 The loss of sagebrush ecosystems are negatively affecting many of the more than 350 species of plants and animals that depend on sagebrush ecosystems for all or part of their existence including Greater Sage-Grouse as well as Pygmy Rabbit, Mule Deer, and Golden Eagles.
 Other examples of sagebrush dependent species include sage sparrow, ferruginous hawks, Brewer's sparrow, sage thrasher, sagebrush vole, and many botanical species.